Skip to main content

 • Randomize targets: Use --randomize-hosts to prevent sequential scanning patterns that trigger IDS alerts.

 • Use Decoys: The -D flag can add decoy source IPs to confuse some logging and attribution.
-It does not make you invisible to a well-instrumented target, and decoy effectiveness depends heavily on the environment.
+It does not make you invisible to a well-instrumented target, and decoy effectiveness depends on the environment.

 nmap -sS -p 80 -D 192.168.1.5,192.168.1.6,ME 192.168.1.100